MahmoudHegazi/BigTv/README.md

 <img src="mfinal.PNG">

+## Add Series (AJAX):

 <img src="ajax_add_CRUD.PNG">

+*  Add new Series without Codes only 1 click with AJAX, JS and Jquery, with form handling
+*  and all needed js or jquery codes needed to interact with the user and give him better experince
+*  with easy and simple way to handle this App

 ### If you wana download the full project  without images download BigTV.zip
 first things first Download vagrantfile and install gitbash on windows or terminal on mac and linux